 Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

-Bertolotti syndrome refers to the presence of pain resulting from an anatomical variant called " sacralization lumbar”.
-This is a partial or total merger of the vertebrate L5 with the sacrum (and sometimes the iliac bone).
+Bertolotti syndrome refers to the presence of pain resulting from an anatomical variant called “lumbar sacralization”.
+This is a partial or total fusion of the L5 vertebra with the sacrum (and sometimes the iliac bone).

 Surprisingly, this condition is relatively common in the general population, with a prevalence between 4 and 30%.
 However, it is little taken into account in the diagnosis and management of low back pain.

-Sometimes asymptomatic, lumbar sacralization has been linked to anatomical and biomechanical changes that can cause lower back pain and other symptoms.
-Bertolotti syndrome should therefore be considered as a differential diagnosis in the treatment of back pain.
+Sometimes asymptomatic, the sacralization lower back pain has been linked to anatomical and biomechanical changes that can cause lower back pain and other symptoms.
+Bertolotti syndrome must therefore be considered as a differential diagnosis in the treatment of back pain.

 To know everything about L5 lumbar sacralization (painful or not), see the following article.